 - Slowly put onion and green onion into the hot oil.
 (Be careful it will overflow when you put onion, green onion, ginger and other spices into hot oil.
 I suggest turning off the fire or to very low heat when you add them.)

-- Add 6 slices of ginger, 4 pieces of star anise, 4 bay leaves and ½ tablespoon of Sichuan peppercorns.
+- Add 6 slices of ginger (1.5 oz), 4 pieces of star anise, 4 bay leaves and ½ tablespoon of Sichuan peppercorns.
 (You can adjust the amount of peppercorns according to your spiciness.)
 Let it cook for 15 minutes, so the fragrance will come out.

-- After that, remove all the spices and put on a plate.
+- After that, remove all the spices from the oil and put on a plate.

 - The following, slowly add the minced garlic.
 Stir them once a while and let it cook for 5 minutes.